Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

     raise NameError(f'The function was not able to achieve 100% recall witin {max_leaf} leaves')
 ```

-Eagle eyed readers may have noticed something a bit naughty about our function: We are predicting upon the entire dataset rather then just the training set.
+Eagle eyed readers may have noticed something a bit naughty about our function: We are predicting upon the entire dataset rather than just the training set.
 There is a reason for this; As we are looking for 100%
 recall we are protected from overfitting - if the algorithm is achieving 100% on the whole dataset it must necessarily be achieving it on the training set as well.
 This method is desirable because it is
 possible for an algorithm to achieve high but not quite 100% recall on the training data and then, by fluke, get 100% on the test data.
 This protects us from that case.

-Now, lets impliment it.
+Now, let's implement it.

 ```python